DimitriGilbert/LiteChat/README.md

 If using local models (Ollama, LMStudio, etc.) or custom API endpoints, you might need to configure CORS on your AI backend server.
 LiteChat makes direct requests from the browser.

 - **Ollama:** Start Ollama with `OLLAMA_ORIGIN='*'` (or a more specific origin like `http://localhost:8080`) environment variable.
 Example: `OLLAMA_ORIGIN='*' ollama serve`.
 - **OpenAI-Compatible APIs (e.g., LMStudio):** Check your server's documentation for enabling CORS headers.

 **No server-side CORS is needed for LiteChat's internal VFS operations** as they happen entirely in the browser via IndexedDB.

+Gemini says no, for now.
+And if you are trying [from the web](https://litechat.dbuild.dev) on https, well, you can't talk to http endpoints... (so probably no local providers...)

 ---

 ## Project Structure

-The project structure is designed for modularity and clarity:
+The project structure is designed for modularity and "clarity":

 ```
 .